By Baruchi Malewich

 This week I was asked to write about philanthropy.
 My immediate thought was ‘oh no, how will I manage to hold back my cynicism?’.
 Yes, I know it is cold, and cruel, and harsh, but I can’t help but think of rich (mostly) white (rather) old people who give money to feel better about themselves.
 Or to give themselves a pass from thinking about the problems of this world, and how they contribute to those problems.
-Or to quote Zizek: ‘When we are shown scenes of starving children in Africa, with a call for us to do something to help them, the underlying ideological message is something like: “Don’t think, don’t politicize, forget about the true causes of their poverty, just act, contribute money, so that you will not have to think!”’.
-And yes, I know, some philanthropist make a huge difference.
-I mean, the fact the Bill and Melinda Gates work towards the eradication of polio, for example, is admirable and should not be dissed by lazy bums like myself who sit around and listen to music all day.
+Or to quote Zizek: ‘When we are shown scenes of starving children in Africa, with a call for us to do something to help them, the underlying ideological message is something like: "Don't think, don't politicize, forget about the true causes of their poverty, just act, contribute money, so that you will not have to think!”’.
+And yes, I know, some philanthropists make a huge difference.
+I mean, the fact that Bill and Melinda Gates work towards the eradication of polio, for example, is admirable and should not be dissed by lazy bums like myself who sit around and listen to music all day.
 Think of it—ridding the world of a disease, in a matter of years, thanks to donations is HUGE.
 And it wouldn’t have been possible without the help of philanthropists.
 It definitely wouldn’t have been initiated by wealthy governments, because their thinking is narrowly focused on national interests.
 And as cynical as I can get, even the awful culture of philanthropy as a status symbol—as a show of wealth—contributes towards such goals.
 Nonetheless, this was a major concern for me approaching this week’s playlist.
 I think philanthropy is important, to an extent, but has to be taken with a grain of salt coming from owners of multinational conglomerates, and so I wouldn’t want to dedicate this playlist to singing their praise.
 Instead, I thought this would be a good time to talk about benefit concerts, where artists stage musical events to exert their political—and yes, economic—influence for the greater good.
 So sit back and enjoy my list of the five greatest benefit concerts in history.

 1969—Woodstock: 3 Days of Peace & Music